Enhanced Entanglement in the Measurement-Altered Quantum Ising Chain: Introduction

 This work investigates the robustness of quantum correlations and of the entanglement properties of critical and \emph{non-critical} states to a finite density $p\in[0,1]$ of measurements.
 We consider the ground states of the quantum Ising chain for multiple parameter choices, allowing us to probe different phases.
 In our analysis, we focus on three entanglement witnesses of bipartite and multipartite quantum correlations: the entanglement entropy (EE), the quantum Fisher information (QFI), and the two-body fermionic negativity (FN).
-We explore how different protocols induce inequivalent phenomenology.
+We explore how different realizations of the measurement outcomes induce inequivalent phenomenology and distinct entanglement behavior.
 Concretely, we consider Born rule and forced measurements, the former manifesting the intrinsic stochasticity of quantum mechanics, the latter forcing projections along a pre-determined direction.

 Our main result is that, contrary to common belief, local measurements do not necessarily reduce entanglement, but can even enhance it in certain situations.
 This undermines the heuristic interpretation of measurement-induced phase transitions as a competition between entanglement-increasing unitary dynamics and correlation-destroying monitoring.
 We develop a theoretical argument to understand the effect, and build a toy model that captures the physics of this mechanism, which is deeply tied to the monogamy of entanglement.
 Finally, we investigate a measurement-altered non-Hermitian Ising chain.
 This approach aims at establishing to what extent non-Hermitian models can describe accurately the physics of measurement-induced phase transitions~\cite{biella2021manybodyquantumzeno,paviglianiti2023multipartiteentanglementin,zerba2023measurement}, and we reveal that the scaling properties of entanglement witnesses are unchanged by our protocol.
 Our findings indicate that any discrepancy between the non-Hermitian description and the actual physics is dynamical, i.e., it is a consequence of the combined effect of dynamics and measurements.